skeoop/skeoop.github.io/week3/Overview.md

 ## Don't Use == To Check for End of a Range

-In the `Purse` class many people wrote code like this:
+In the `Purse` class some people wrote code like this:

 ```java
 public boolean isFull( ) {